-Her jewellery was kept simple, wearing only her 'wedding' earrings which were a gift from her in-laws, the King and Queen.
+Letizia kept her jewelry simple, wearing only her 'wedding' earrings which were a gift from her in-laws.

 Spain is gearing up for the proclamation of a new king, Felipe VI this coming Thursday.
 Due to the abrupt abdication of King Juan Carlos, the ceremony will be low-key and there will be no gala coronation or visiting foreign dignitaries.

 Here are some of the scheduled highlights:

 On Wednesday 18th June, King Juan Carlos will sign the act of parliament formalizing his abdication in front of 150 invited dignitaries.
 Felipe, then technically becomes king at midnight on Wednesday.
 The publication of the abdication in Thursday's edition of the official state journal formally marks the start of his reign.

 On Thursday morning at 9.30 am at their Zarzuela Palace residence, Juan Carlos hands Felipe the red sash of captain general, the highest rank in the army.

 At about 10:30 am, Felipe, his wife the new Queen Letizia and their daughters Leonor and Sofia then head to the centre of Madrid to the lower house of parliament, the Congress.
 He receives military honours outside the building.